Ballroom dance: East Coast Swing

 Swing in 1927 was originally named the Lindy Hop named by Shorty George Snowden.
 There have been 40 different versions documented over the years; most common is the East Coast swing which is performed in the American Smooth (or American Rhythm) only in the U.S. or Canada.
 The East Coast swing was established by Arthur Murray and others only shortly after World War II.
 Swing music is very lively and upbeat and can be danced to jazz or big band music.
 The swing dancing style has much bounce and energy.
 Swing also includes many spins and underarm turns.
 East Coast swing is performed as an American Rhythm dance.

 Jive

 The jive is part of the swing dance group and is a very lively variation of the jitterbug.
 Jive originated from African American clubs in the early 1940s.
 During World War II, American soldiers introduced the jive in England where it was adapted to today's competitive jive.
-In jive, the man leads the dance while the woman encourages the man to ask them to dance.
+In jive, the man leads the dance while the woman encourages the man to ask her to dance.
 It is danced to big band music, and some technique is taken from salsa, swing and tango.
 Jive is performed as an International Latin dance.